yandex-cloud/docs/en/storage/qa.md

 #### How is my data protected in {{ objstorage-full-name }}? {#qa-data-security}

-Physical media is located in {{ yandex-cloud }} data centers, wich are highly secure facilities.
+Physical media is located in {{ yandex-cloud }} data centers, which are highly secure facilities.

 Data is stored in an encrypted format and none of those who have access to the physical media can read the data.